Access Translation Memories

 Translation units are displayed in a list containing the source string with translations, the target language, the last translated timestamp, and a link to view the translation unit's activity.

-- Basic: a standard search as described above
+- Keyword: a standard search

-The enhancements also includes a progress indicator to highlight the progress of the search return.
+Searching with RegEx also includes a progress indicator to highlight the progress of the search return.
 If you change a searched character or filter value mid-search, you will be asked if you would like to stop the existing search and start a new one.

 If you open a new tab and attempt a new search in parallel, this will stop the initial search.